 The following example by @Joeyfeith from www.thephysicaleducator.com effectively combines text, pictures and video into a one stop package for skill development.
 (See example below).
 Simply Print them out, laminate and display them in your Gymnasium for a great self-paced individualised instructional activity.

 I think QR codes are fantastic and that there are loads of different ways of using them in PE.
 For example you could use them in Orienteering.
 The scanning of the QR code could reveal the directions students need to take to get to the first marker and next QR code.
 They could also be used when using fitness equipment.
 This can help make it easier for students to know how to properly use fitness equipment by adding a QR code to each machine.
 Each code can also show how many sets/reps you should be doing based on your training goals.

 How to create your own QR Code Project

 - Set up your devices.
 Download a free QR Reader App to your handheld devices.

 - Download a free QR code generator App – although many of the QR Code reader Apps have QR Code Generator features too.
 I recommend using www.qrstuff.com

 - Always have a back-up plan.
 As exciting as it is to start using QR codes in your lessons, remember that Networks slow down and some content is not available on all devices.

 From my experiences QR codes whilst initially quite daunting are a simple and effective tool to promote independent learning and allows learners to progress quickly at the own pace.
 They also provide the added bonus that students love using them and quickly become engaged in the learning process.

-Head of KS5, Second in PE, Devizes School.
+This post was contributed by Ali Lund, Head of KS5, Second in PE, Devizes School (Twitter: @Lundy10).